ResearchIT/pronto-user-docs/docs/getting_started.md

 ## Storage space

 We provide 10GB of home storage for every user on pronto, home should generally not be used for storing data that you'll be working on.

-For working data you'll want to use the space available in your work directory.
-When you were granted access to pronto you should have been told where your work directory is, if you are unsure, contact your PI or research IT. **Data on /work is not backed up!
+For working data you'll want to use the space available in your /work directory.
+This directory is named after your PI's netid.
+If your PI's netid is jones, then your work directory is at /work/LAS/jones-lab.
+If you are unsure, contact your PI or research IT. **Data on /work is not backed up!
 It is for temporary use only!**

 ## Allocating a compute node